A Reimagined IRS Under President Donald Trump And Elon Musk – What Should Taxpayers Do Now?

 On August 26, 2024 the Drug Enforcement Administration (“DEA”) released its notice scheduling a hearing for December 2, 2024 on its proposal to lower the classification of marijuana to the less-dangerous level of Schedule 3.
 DEA Administrator Anne Milgram said she would determine who will participate in the hearing and name a presiding officer to run the meeting.
 If approved, the agency can then publish the final rule in the Federal Register.

 John Mulrooney has been appointed as the Administrative Law Judge (ALJ).
 On December 2, 2024 the DEA convened the initial hearing in the rescheduling process.
-The hearing will officially commence on January 21, 2025 and conclude during the first week of March.
-Mulrooney has stipulated that each Designated Participant (DP) may present one witness that can testify for 90 minutes maximum.
-OF course we will keep you updated on these important proceedings.
+The hearing was supposed to officially commence on January 21, 2025 and conclude during the first week of March; but on January 13, 2025 Mulrooney issued a ruling that included the cancellation of a hearing starting January 21st pending the outcome of a yet-to-be-filed “interlocutory appeal” to the agency’s eventual successor administrator which will be appointed by President-elect Donald Trump after he takes the oath of office.

 How We Got Here …